Final Behavioral Banner

 Final outpatient

-The Wellness is a therapeutic afterschool and all-day summer program for children 5 to 14 years old with behavioral and emotional symptoms including, but not limited to, depression, impulsivity, hyperactivity, anxiety, and disruptive behaviors.
+The Wellness & Resiliency Summer Program (Wellness) is a therapeutic all-day summer program for children 6 to 12 years old with behavioral and emotional symptoms including, but not limited to, depression, impulsivity, hyperactivity, anxiety, and disruptive behaviors.

 1